Code-Institute-Submissions/dev-timm-space-ride/README.md

 ![Image that shows newsletter confirmation page](assets/images/readme-images/confirmation-newsletter.png)

 ## Testing
-All pages where tested with the [Markup Validation Service](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and no errors were found.
+All webpages were tested with the [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.

 ### Lighthouse
-The deployed website was also tested with Google Chrome's Lighhouse feature and all scores have been above 90 for both mobile and desktop.
+Each page of the deployed website has been tested multiple times with Google Chrome's Lighhouse feature to ensure all scores have been above 90 for both mobile and desktop devices.

-#### Desktop
+Desktop
 ![Image that shows the lighthouse resuts for desktop](assets/images/readme-images/lighthouse-desktop.jpg)

-#### Mobile
+Mobile
 ![Image that shows the lighthouse resuts for mobile](assets/images/readme-images/lighthouse-mobile.jpg)

-### Tested Devices with Browsers
+### Tested Devices and Browsers
 - iPhone 11
     - Safari
 - Macbook Pro 2019 16-inch